estavros/todo/README.md

    * **Mark as Completed**: Enter the number of the task to mark it done.
    * **Delete Task**: Enter the number of the task you want to delete.
    * **Export Tasks to JSON**: Saves all tasks to `tasks.json`.
+   * **Export Tasks to .toon file: Saves tasks to `tasks.toon` with due dates and priorities.
    * **Exit**: Close the application.

 ## File Structure